Food as Medicine || Using the Five Flavours of Chinese Medicine

 Using the Five Flavours Therapeutically

 You can use energetic flavours therapeutically by emphasizing some flavours and restricting others.
-But remember—too much of a specific flavour can create a weakening effect, and if a food has more than one flavour, only use that food if both flavours are needed for treatment.
+But remember—too much of a specific flavour can have a weakening effect, and if a food has more than one flavour, use it only if both flavours are needed for treatment.

 Out of the five flavours, pungent and sweet are generally more warming, upward and outward moving, and sour, salty, and bitter are generally more cooling, downward and inward moving.